edgedb/edgedb/docs/datamodel/databases.rst

 Databases
 =========

-An EdgeDB cluster can have multiple databases in it.
-The :eql:stmt:`CREATE DATABASE` EdgeQL command adds a new database to the EdgeDB cluster.
+An EdgeDB instance can have multiple databases in it.
+The :eql:stmt:`CREATE DATABASE` EdgeQL command adds a new database to the EdgeDB instance.

 The following command will get a list of all databases present in the
-cluster:
+instance:

 .. code-block:: edgeql